m3g/PDBTools.jl/docs/src/tools.md

 # Tools

-!!! warning
 These tools may call external programs to perform each task.
-They are not considered part of an stable API of `PDBTools.jl`, and may be deprecated.
-    Do not use them as dependency functions for package development.
+Please verify the installation of the necessary tool for each case.

 ## Add hydrogens with OpenBabel